shantanoo-desai/coap-wsn/README.md

 for further info on SMCP : https://github.com/darconeous/smcp/

 The CoAP server keeps posting the following :
-<pre>{eui:aabbccddeeff, tmp=xxxx mC, count=yy}</pre>
+<pre>{"eui":"aabbccddeeff", "count"=yy,"tmp102:jj.kkkk C"}</pre>
 according to the 'interval' query in CONFIG parameter.

-By default the time interval is 10 seconds but that could be changed using the following line:
+By default the time interval is 30 seconds but that could be changed using the following line:

 <pre>~$ smcpctl coap://[Sensor IPv6 address]:5683/config?param=interval 3600 </pre>